enffinity/discord-bot/README.md

 # discord-bot
-A Open-Source Discord bot for you to use.
+An Open-Source Discord bot for you to use.

+# > 💾 Installation
+In order to install all the packages, simply just type `npm i` in the terminal.